London Craft Week will see two highly original events featuring students and academics from Plymouth University

-The enduring influence of William Shakespeare will be celebrated through a series of musical performances, films and talks at Plymouth University.
+The enduring influence of William Shakespeare will be celebrated through a series of musical performances, films and talks during the 2016 Words and Music Festival at Plymouth University.

 Peninsula Arts, Plymouth University, explores the connection between arts and mathematics in its Conversations Across Art and Mathematics exhibition

 Pierre-Emmanuel Largeron & Lindsay Braga (violin), Andrew Gillett (viola), Jane Pirie (cello) at the Sherwell Centre, Plymouth University.
 Philip R Buttall reviews.

 John Akomfrah’s film Tropikos, which explores the darker histories of the River Tamar and was commissed as part of Plymouth’s River Tamar Project has been acquired by the Arts Council Collection